krzysztofLuszynski/forex-transaction/README.md

 #### Also because of that I decided to return 200 when no validation errors, 400 when there are validation errors
 #### Decided to return number of all transactionDTOS along with list of validation errors
 #### Because transactionDTOS do not have unique id (which in my opinion is bad) I decided to put transactionDTO number in every error and it matches number of transactionDTO in original request
+#### Error are returned in sequence one transaction per another, however inside of one transaction if multiple errors - they are not sorted - can be as improvement
 #### Based on https://www.investopedia.com/terms/v/vanillaoption.asp - changed excercise to exercise in vanilla option
 #### No value date for vanilla options in attached demo data - applying this field only to spots and forwards, along with validations
 #### I do not like CcyPair - I would introduce currency1 and currency2 - the same like for amount1 and amount2 - I had to introduce separate constraint because of that !
 #### Also naming like PayCcy, PremiumCcy is poor - I would use full names PaymentCurrency and PremiumCurrency
+#### IT in purpose are having so many cases (some of them are tested in junits for validators), because these tests are still fast and they are the contract of validation
+#### Test coverage is 96% lines, 92% of methods - not covered some lombok annotations
 #### I think this task is far too much for simple job interview - I spent more then 17 hours on this task and did not finished with dates for currencies and extra activities
 #### In my opinion there should be much less validations, then I can focus also on extra activites
 #### Such task should focus on different aspects, not just implementing many rules with tests !